Klipper3d/klipper/docs/Status_Reference.md

   temperature seen by the sensor since the Klipper host software was last restarted.

+## timestamp
+The following information is available in [timestamp](Config_Reference.md#timestamp)
+objects:
+- `Timestamp`: The current timestamp, in 24h notation, as s string in the form "YYYY-MM-DD HH:MM:SS.MICROS"
+- `Time`: The current time, in 24h notation, as a string in the form "HH:MM:SS"
+- `Hour`: The current hour as an integer in the form "H" or "HH", range from 0-23.
+-`Minute`: The current minute as an integer in the form "M" or "MM", range from 0-59
+-`Second`: The current second as an integer in the form "S" or "SS", range from 0-59

 ## tmc drivers

 The following information is available in